Juli-md/quotes/README.md

 # quotes
-quotes json for codepen project
+quotes json for quote machine  project on codepen